neilsf/Sitemongoose/README.md

             alert_message: "The number of database connections is above 300"
             resolution_message: "The number of database connections is back to normal"
 ```

+#### Slack Alerts

+Sitemongoose can send alerts to Slack using [webhooks](https://api.slack.com/messaging/webhooks).
+All you need to do is set up a webhook and store the webhook URL in the `SLACK_WEBHOOK_URL` environment variable.

+For `channel: slack`, the following values are additionally required:

+- `alert_message` (mandatory): the message to send when the _Alert_ is fired
+- `resolution_message` (mandatory): the message to send when the _Event_ is no longer active

+Additionally, the following environment variable must be send to be able to send out emails:

+- `SLACK_WEBHOOK_URL`

 #### Pushover Alerts

 [Pushover](https://pushover.net/) is a service that you can use to send push messages to your Android phone or iPhone.
 Sitemongoose supports Pushover integration out of the box.